JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

        actual fun randomUUID(): String = NSUUID().UUIDString()
        ```

-   5. All that is left to do is to explicitly import `randomUUID` in the `LoginDataSource.kt` file of the `shared/src/commonMain`
+   5. Import the `randomUUID` function in the `LoginDataSource.kt` file of the `shared/src/commonMain`
       directory:

       ```kotlin
       import com.jetbrains.simplelogin.shared.randomUUID
       ```

-      Now, Kotlin will use different platform-specific implementations of UUID for Android and iOS.
+Now, Kotlin will use platform-specific implementations of UUID for Android and iOS.

 ### Run your cross-platform application on Android